 06) Episode 126: “The Gay Bar” (Aired: 12/03/77)

 Maude is disgusted when Arthur tries to close a local gay bar.

 Story by Michael Endler & Thad Mumford | Teleplay by Michael Endler & Thad Mumford and Arthur Julian & William Davenport

-Being the progressive Norman Lear series that it is, Maude has dealt with homosexuality several times over its past five seasons.
+Being the progressive Norman Lear series that it is, Maude has dealt with gays several times over its past five seasons.
 But, as the most broad story crafted around the issue, “The Gay Bar” has the distinction of being the funniest.
 From jokes about Arthur’s new group (with an acronym of F-A-G-S) to a great gag about orange juice (a reference to Anita Bryant, a hilariously topical reference that places this episode as undoubtedly 1977), this is a Season Six episode that stands out from the rest.
 It’s a great premise for this series, handled with a funny script that delivers a consistent stream of big character-driven laughs.
 Probably the last really stellar episode of the series.

 07) Episode 130: “The Obscene Phone Call” (Aired: 01/16/78)

 Written by Elliot Bernstein | Directed by Anthony Chickey